-“Charm is deceptive and beauty is fleeting; but a woman who fears the Lord is to be praised.”
+“Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised.”
+ESV

 1 Peter 3:3-4 says,

-“Do not let your adorning be external – the braiding of hair and the putting on of gold jewelry, or the clothing you wear – but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious.”
+“Do not let your adorning be external—the braiding of hair and the putting on of gold jewelry, or the clothing you wear—but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious.”
+ESV

 Psalm 139:14 says,

-“I praise You, for I am fearfully and wonderfully made.
+“I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”
+ESV

 And one of my favorites…

 1 Samuel 16:7 says,

-“But the Lord said to Samuel, ‘Do not look on his appearance or on the height of his stature, because I have rejected him.
-For the Lord sees not as man sees: man looks on the outward appearance, but the Lord looks on the heart.”
+“But the Lord said to Samuel, “Do not consider his appearance or his height, for I have rejected him.
+The Lord does not look at the things people look at.
+People look at the outward appearance, but the Lord looks at the heart.”
+NIV

 Some other posts like ‘Christians and Negative Body Image’ you might enjoy: